drodsou/QuestRPGCombatSim/README.md

 ## Manual estimation of difficulty

-Result includes simulation result and also a estimation number, useful for manual calculation in case of not having the simulator at hand, using this formula:
+Result includes first the simulation result, but also, for comparison, "Diff" following Quest RPG difficulty rating (combat section, pag.126), and then an alternative estimated probability for party to win, "WinProb", both, useful for manual calculation in case of not having the simulator at hand-

-`( ((pHP/eAt) / (eHP/pAt)) / pNum * eNum`

-where:
+Given:
 - pHP: sum of party HP
 - pAt: sum of party Attack
 - eHP: sum of enemies HP